skepfusky/pandapaco-drawing-stats-vue/README.md

 ## Managing data and... why?

-For the why part, it's really not meant to impress him in general, but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning JavaScript and Vue.js in the process of other projects I do.
+For the why part, it's initially not meant to impress him in general, but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript and Vue.js, but also learning a bit of back-end and basic data management using Firebase in the process of other projects I do.

 I wanted to show realtime data from Google Sheets and render data via charts from a website and I'd thought I'll take one of my artists and run it through